Prometheus-X-association/t-ai-carisma/bb04-overview.md

 A scenario is independent of data and algorithms.
 A scenario designer is therefore a partner of the platform operator.

+### ALT-AI

+For ALT-AI, the skills expected from users regarding AI and Machine Learning.
+We can summarize them under the term MLOps MLOps is a core function of Machine Learning engineering, focused on streamlining the process of taking machine learning models to production, and then maintaining and monitoring them.

 ## Input

 ### CARiSMA